5 Practical Ways That Everyday Users Improve Their Cybersecurity

 Key Takeaways

-• Strengthen Access: Use unique, long passphrases and enable Multi-Factor Authentication (MFA) everywhere to prevent unauthorized access.
+• Strengthen access with unique passphrases and enable Multi-Factor Authentication (MFA) to protect against unauthorized access.

 It all starts with access.
 Weak or reused passwords are still one of the most common entry points for attackers.
-When creating a password, avoid predictable patterns, recycled variations or using the same credentials across multiple sites.
-Password managers can help you generate and store unique passwords without the need for memorization.
+When creating a password, avoid predictable patterns or recycled variations.
+Do not use the same credentials across multiple sites.
+Password managers can help you generate and store unique passwords without memorization.
 The National Institute of Standards and Technology (NIST) recently recommended using longer passphrases (strings of unrelated words) because length is more effective than complexity alone.
-Turn on multi-factor authentication (MFA) if possible so that even if a hacker guesses your password, they can’t get in.
+Turn on multi-factor authentication (MFA) if possible.
+That way, even if a hacker guesses your password, they can’t get in.

 Your home network is the gateway to your devices.
-Use WPA3 security on your router if you can, set a strong Wi-Fi password and create a ‘guest’ network for smart devices so they can’t access your main devices if compromised.
+Use WPA3 security on your router if you can.
+Set a strong Wi-Fi password and create a ‘guest’ network for smart devices.
+This way, they can’t access your main devices if compromised.
 If you travel or work remotely, it’s best to avoid café or airport Wi-Fi for sensitive tasks.
 If you must use public networks, use a reputable VPN download to encrypt your traffic and protect your data from hackers.

 Scammers gain your trust by reaching out through channels that you use every day.
-Most breaches begin with an ‘urgent’ email, text or call.
-Look out for warning signs of social engineering, like unexpected attachments, mismatched URLs (they can seem similar to that of a legitimate company), requests for credentials and ‘there’s a problem with your account’ alerts.
+Most breaches begin with an ‘urgent’ email, text, or call.
+Look out for warning signs of social engineering, like unexpected attachments and mismatched URLs.
+These can seem similar to those of a legitimate company.
+Be wary of requests for credentials and ‘there’s a problem with your account’ alerts.
 Before you click, verify the source.
-And stay keep yourself informed about new cybercriminal tactics so you can recognize them early.
+And keep yourself informed about new cybercriminal tactics so you can recognize them early.

 Check on Monitor Accounts and Practice Safe Digital Hygiene

 The other practical habit would include checking your online and financial accounts in case of unusual activity.
-Most services enable you to receive a notification when you should be logged in, or when a transaction has been made, this can make it easier to notice suspicious access attempts early.
-Leaving passwords saved in the browsers of computers that one does not have complete control over should be avoided when using shared computers, and it should be signed out of accounts as much as possible
+Most services let you receive a notification when you should be logged in or when a transaction has been made.
+This can make it easier to notice suspicious access attempts early.
+Avoid leaving passwords saved in browsers of computers you don’t control.
+When using shared computers, sign out of accounts as much as possible.

 The Importance Of Incident Plans, Backup, And Recovery